Ministry of Defence of Armenia: Separate Regiment of Protection

 The Separate Regiment of Protection is a security unit of the armed forces under the ministry.
 The Honour Guard Company falls under its command. it descends from the Yerevan Special Regiment, founded on 20 September 1990 with 26 platoons from Yerevan.
 In 2008, the regiment, as this point known as the Capital Regiment, handed over its territory to the Armenian Peacekeeping Brigade, moving to a different location.
 It has taken part in the 2010, 2015 and 2020 Moscow Victory Day Parades on Red Square.
 It is currently led by Colonel Ashot Hakobyan a graduate of the Moscow Higher Military Command School.
 The Armenian contingent at the 2010 parade was led by the grandson of Soviet Armenian Marshal Sergei Khudyakov, Lieutenant Colonel Vardan Khanferyants.
-The contingent's color guard held the flag of the 89th Rifle Division in the latter two parades.
+The contingent's colour guard held the flag of the 89th Rifle Division in the latter two parades.

-Chaplaincy Program
+Chaplaincy Programme

-The Army Chaplaincy Program of the Armenian Apostolic Church (the national church of Armenia) is made up of more than 50 clergymen who currently serve as military chaplains to the Armed Forces.
+The Army Chaplaincy Programme of the Armenian Apostolic Church (the national church of Armenia) is made up of more than 50 clergymen who currently serve as military chaplains to the Armed Forces.
 It is jointly funded and sponsored by the Ministry of Defence and the church.